Youth Sports Injury Attorney in Phoenix, AZ

 Even Little League Baseball (LLB) is aware that youth are being overused by its own sports teams.
 The commission of LLB took measures in 2007 to eliminate overuse of youth participants.
 They mandated that kids can only throw up to a maximum number of pitches in a set timeframe, to prevent elbow and shoulder injuries.
 While this is a good indication of LLB awareness of the youth sports-related injury problem, the rule is hard to enforce when coaches or other staff are independently involved in team leadership.

 If your child or adolescent has experienced youth sports-related injuries, their future in sports and even daily activity may be affected.
 When negligence is involved in these injuries, a claim for medical expenses and other damages may be justified.
-Speak with a Phoenix injury lawyer at Cantor Crane today at 602-254-2701 for a free, no-obligation consultation for your youth sports-related injury claim.
+Speak with a Phoenix injury lawyer at Cantor Injury Lawyers today at 602-254-2701 for a free, no-obligation consultation for your youth sports-related injury claim.